2captcha/2captcha-python/README.md

 There are many ways to contribute, of which development is only one!
 Find your next job.
 Open positions: AI experts, scrapers, developers, technical support, and much more! 😍

 <a href="mailto:job@2captcha.com"><img src="https://github.com/user-attachments/assets/36d23ef5-7866-4841-8e17-261cc8a4e033" width="80" height="30"></a>

+# License

+The code in this repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

+### Graphics and Trademarks

+The graphics and trademarks included in this repository are not covered by the MIT License.
+Please contact <a href="mailto:support@2captcha.com">support</a> for permissions regarding the use of these materials.

 <!-- Shared links for README.md -->
 [2Captcha]: https://2captcha.com/